Lessons & Drills

 No matter the target age, typing software for kids should start with the basics of proper finger placement and movement.
 The best software begins with lessons focusing on individual fingers and each hand.
 After your children learn proper finger placement, the remaining lessons will boost their accuracy and speed.
 Keyboarding drills, timed typing tests and engaging, multi-level typing games all reinforce the skills taught in each lesson.

 As a parent, you know your children better than any software, which is why the best programs allow you to customize lessons.
-Because each child learns differently, it's important to find typing software that gives you the reigns as a teacher.
-You can customize features like challenge levels, words-per-minute (WPM) goals, timed lessons, typing tests and more.
-This way, you can adjust what your child focuses on and how fast he or she progresses through the program.
+You can customize features such as challenge levels, words-per-minute (WPM) goals, timed lessons and typing tests.
+That way, you can adjust what your child focuses on and how fast he or she progresses through the program.
 Some kids keyboarding programs let you create custom practice material that allows children to write their own stories or practice with text from their favorite books.
 Features like this make learning easier and encourage your child to interact with the software.
 Other engaging features include audio dictation, keystroke sounds and virtual guide hands over the keyboard.

-Beyond interactive features, the best software rewards your child for hard work with pop-up encouragement and printable certificates of achievement.
+Beyond providing you with detailed reports, the best software rewards your child for hard work with pop-up encouragement and printable certificates of achievement.
 These can help kids stay motivated and give them a sense of progress while learning how to type.

 Help & Support